ziliolu/youtube_downloader/README.md

 </p>

 ## About
 This is a Python script that allows you to download YouTube videos by providing a valid YouTube link.
-It uses the `pytube` library to fetch the video and download it in the highest resolution available.
+It uses the `pytube` library to fetch the video and download it in the highest resolution available to be watched offline.

 ## Prerequisites